Terms and Conditions for Exhibiting

 The following Terms and conditions should be followed at all events.

 - If you do not following these conditions you will be asked to cease trading until the problem is rectified.
 If the problem is such that you are asked to cease trading altogether you will not be refunded your fee.

-- Exhibitors must ensure they comply with all legal requirements relevant to their exhibition space including all relevant food safety, trading standards and health and safety legislation.
+- Exhibitors must ensure they comply with all legal requirements relevant to their exhibition space including all relevant food safety, trading standards, health and safety legislation, and any event guidelines.

 - Exhibitors must display business contact details, including a permanent business address.